-Nayland’s three qualified counsellors Linda, Suzi and Wendy are a strong and compassionate team who use their experience and wisdom to support students who wish to access their confidential service.
+Nayland’s two qualified counsellors Linda and Suzi are a strong and compassionate team who use their experience and wisdom to support students who wish to access their confidential service.

-Their home is The Cottage and Andrea is the very skilled and kind receptionist who manages their appointments.
+Their home is The Cottage and Natalie is the very skilled and kind receptionist who manages their appointments.

 The cottage contacts provide a layer of pastoral care out in the wider school and are actively connecting with juniors.
-They join a Year 9 class each week in core curriculum areas when they are free, work 1:1 with small focus groups, offer tutoring of academic subjects and this year are focusing on eliminating bullying at Year 9.
+They join a Year 9 class each week in core curriculum areas when they are free and may work 1:1 with small focus groups.

 A counselling session may last up to an hour (one school period).
 Sometimes one session is all that is required, sometimes people come for several regular sessions and sometimes they may have long periods of time between sessions.
 This is something that is negotiated between you and the counsellor and depends on many factors including the types of issues that are discussed and the purpose of the counselling.

 Counsellors keep what happens in a counselling session confidential.
 You are, of course able to discuss with others if you wish.
 They write brief notes after each session which are also confidential and will be kept safe and secure at all times.

 Counsellors have regular clinical supervision where they can ensure they are working in a healthy, safe and professional way.
 They may talk about the work you are doing together in this forum, if they do they will ensure you anonymity.